 }

 Split it.
-Give each piece its own name:
+Give each step its own name:

 }